kamejosh/owlbear-hp-tracker/USAGE.md

 Each Owlbear user can chose their own dice theme (and the other users will see them roll with this theme).
 When logged in the dropdown menu list all compatible dice themes (theme has d4, d6, d8, d10, d12 and d20 with matching labeling) will be shown.
 Users can switch between those themes.
 Guest users only have access to the default dddice theme (bees).

+### dddice Room

+You can change the dddice room you want to use directly in this settings menu.
+Just select the room you want and every player will automatically join this room as well.

 ### 3D Rendering

 You can choose to use the 3D rendering of dddice, this is the default option.
 Should you already use the dddice owlbear extension you might want to turn HP Trackers dice rendering off to not have multiple dice showing the same thing.